Academic Catalog

 After successful completion of the CIV requirement, each student will be able to:

-1. Exhibit knowledge of U.S. history, political institutions, and democratic principles.
+1. Describe concepts and contexts relevant to US history, political institutions, and democratic principles.

-2. Explain the meaning and significance of citizenship and national identity, past and present.
+2. Describe the significance of citizenship status and national identity, past or present.

-3. Explain forms of participation by individuals and groups.
+3. Describe forms, barriers, and facilitators to civic participation or engagement by individuals and groups.

-4. Explain the economic, historic, political, and social bases for conflict and cooperation between groups.
+4. Describe the economic, historic, political, and social bases for conflict and cooperation between groups.

 AFS 2210Black Social and Political Thought4